Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Simulation study

 \subsection{Estimation accuracy for short-term oscillations}

-We are concerned of short-term oscillations since spindles in sleep EEG signal could be modeled as short-term oscillations within a given frequency band.
-In this subsection we would like to investigate the accuracy of our methodology in this situation.
-Specifically, we would like to emulate short-term oscillations at two oscillatory frequencies and two different time locations where $n = 2000$,
+We are concerned with short-term oscillations since spindles in sleep EEG signal studied in Section \ref{sec:data} could be modeled as short-term oscillations within a given frequency band.
+In this subsection we would like to investigate the estimation accuracy of our methodology in this situation.
+Specifically, we emulate short-term oscillations at two oscillatory frequencies and different time locations, where $n=1000$,

 with $\omega_1 = 0.17007(2\pi)$ and $\omega_2 = 0.38007(2\pi)$.
-The noises $\epsilon_{k,n}$ are generated from models $(M1)-(M4)$.
-Tables 4 and 5 report the accuracy of the estimators by computing their mean squared errors (MSE) and the probability of estimating the accurate number of oscillatory frequencies and change points.
-It can be seen that the simulated probabilities of estimating the correct number of oscillatory frequencies and change points are high.
-Furthermore, since there is no change in phase, Proposition \ref{prop:nophasechange} implies that the estimation precision $|\hat{w} - w| \approx n^{-3/2}\log(n) \approx 10^{-4}$ which implies that $MSE(\hat{w}) \approx 10^{-8}$.
+The noises $\epsilon_{k,n}$ are generated from models (M1)-(M4).
+Tables 4 and 5 report the accuracy of the estimators by computing their mean squared errors (MSE) and the probability of estimating the accurate number of oscillatory frequencies and change points, and they show a high simulated accuracy.
+Furthermore, since there is no change in phase, Proposition \ref{prop:nophasechange} implies that the estimation precision $|\hat{w} - w| \approx n^{-3/2}\log(n) \approx 2\times10^{-4}$ which implies that $MSE(\hat{w}) \approx 4\times10^{-8}$.
 It can be seen that the results from Table 4 are consistent with this theoretical accuracy.
-Similarly, comparing the result from Table 5 with the theoretical accuracy of Theorem \ref{thm:step2acc}, we have $MSE(\hat{b}_i) \approx \log(n)^2 \approx 10^{1}$, the two results stay consistent.
+Similarly, comparing the result from Table 5 with the theoretical accuracy of Theorem \ref{thm:step2acc}, we have $MSE(\hat{b}_i) \approx \log(n)^2 \approx 10^{1}$.
+The two results stay consistent.
 Finally, additional simulation results on the power performance as well as the estimation accuracy of our methodology can be found in Section A of the supplementary material.